List of The 39 Clues characters: Katherine Cahill

 Katherine Cahill (from Cahill Island, Ireland) is the founder of the Ekats.
 She is the sister of Thomas, Luke, Jane and Madeleine Cahill.
 She is fond of technology and science.
-She has a deep abhorrence with Thomas that she managed to steal one of his clues.
+She has a deep abhorrence with Thomas that she managed to steal one of his clues after he decided to settle down with a wife, deviating from their previous decision to hide the clues.
 Her branch originally settled in Cairo, and continued to spread worldwide.
 She received the power of great knowledge and creativity through the serum.
 Her official card is No. 99.

 Thomas Cahill

 Thomas Cahill (from Cahill Island, Ireland) is the founder of the Tomas.
 He is the brother of Luke, Katherine, Jane, and Madeleine.
 He likes sports and games, as well as traveling.
-He has a high disgust with Katherine Cahill due to Katherine stealing one of his clues.
+He has a high disgust with his once-favorite sister Katherine Cahill due to Katherine stealing one of his clues.
 His branch originally settled in Tokyo, and continued to spread worldwide.
 He received the power of great strength and agility through the serum.
 His official card is No. 124.